autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 - [`canAccuse()`](/reference/api/accountability/#canaccuse): to determine if (a) an offending validator is accusable, and, (b) the _deadline_ number of blocks remaining in the _innocence proof submission window_ if there is a _pending accusation_.
 - [`canSlash()`](/reference/api/accountability/#canslash): to determine if the  _offending_ validator already has a _fault_ for a rule infraction in the epoch with a _severity_ higher than the new accusable rule infraction detected.
 -->
-After successful [handling and verification](/reference/api/aut/op-prot/#handleevent-accountability-contract) of an _accusation_ on-chain a `NewAccusation` event is emitted logging the _offending_ [validator identifier](/concepts/validator/#validator-identifier) address, _severity_ of rule infraction, and the event ID.

 #### Innocence